 We ask that the owner indemnifies Onerent in the case that we were not acting grossly negligent against our contract.
 The reason for this is because often times, as a property manager, we are navigating the balance of both a renter and property owner's needs.
 If a renter complaint surfaces from an owner's decision and not from Onerent's negligence, then Onerent still may be on the receiving end of the renter's demands.
 In that scenario, we are involved in a legal situation that we'd have no place in and therefore we ask for indemnification.

 Owner shall be solely responsible for the condition and operation of all appliances and HVAC systems in the rental unit and shall at his sole effort and cause replace and repair the appliance as necessary.
 For the purposes of this section, appliance includes but is not limited to HVAC units, furnaces, fireplaces, washer / dryer, stove / oven, dishwasher, water heaters (tank and tankless) refrigerators, freezers, trash compactor, and also includes the garbage disposal and microwave.
 Onerent shall perform an inspection of all appliances prior to delivery of the rental unit to an incoming tenant.
 Owner agrees to immediately correct any identified deficiencies in order to meet its obligations to deliver the rental unit with all working appliances on or before the lease commencement date.

 In our experience with managing thousands of maintenance tickets on appliances, Owners typically have a preference about handling the repair or replacement of an appliance, whether it's under warranty, they have a favorite vendor, or other reason.
 We can coordinate with the tenants once you've purchased and/or scheduled an appliance vendor or replacement but we ask the owner to handle all initial payments and setup.

-Contact your sales representative or firstname.lastname@example.org for a copy of the full agreement and for any other questions or clarifications.
+Contact your Market Development representative or firstname.lastname@example.org for a copy of the full agreement and for any other questions or clarifications.